Knaque/hypixel-nim/README.md

 A pure-Nim interface for the Hypixel API.

-The Friends and Guilds APIs are complete.
+The Friends and Guilds APIs are more or less complete.
 The Player API still needs work, though.

-Keep in mind this may crash often, because the Hypixel API was designed by monkeys on typewriters.
+I think I've alleviated crashes as much as I can, but I'm not making any promises.

 PRs welcome!